9oOzv/poweredge-ipmi-fancontrol/README.md

 2) Make sure the system running this script has atleast `bash`, `ipmitool` and `envsubst`.

-3) Set the following values inside the script `ipmi`:
+3) Set the following values inside the script `ipmi-config`:

 ```
 IPMI_HOST=<ipmi ip or hostname>
 IPMI_USER=<ipmi user>
 IPMI_PASSWORD=<ipmi password>
 ```

+YOu can adjust the other configuration variables in the config file as well

 4) You should be able to run the daemon now `./ipmi`